anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - [Settings] Optional avatar visibility on navbar.
 - [Avatar Page] New avatar page.
 Referenced from [ROBLOX 2016 Avatar Editor Reconstruct](https://uso.kkx.one/style/227593).
+- [Dark theme] Planned support for dark theme when 1.2.8 releases.

 ### Find a bug?